-The knife is right in the “work space” during confrontations or simply needing to retrieve a knife quickly.
+The knife is right in the “workspace” during confrontations or simply needing to retrieve a knife quickly.
 Most uniform shirts have mock buttons, and are actually zippered shirts, making access to a neck knife fairly quick and easy.
 Having a concealable knife if beneficial for officer safety, and to minimize the potential of complaints of officers being too armed.

 However, I have never really been a fan of the neck carry knife.
 One reason is I carry my back-up firearm on a ballistic vest holster.
 I don’t want anything hindering my ability to get to my back-up pistol.
-In addition, I have found that my uses of a knife on-duty is almost a daily need.
+In addition, I have found that my uses of a knife on-duty are almost a daily need.
 As such, I simply carry a knife with a pocket clip that can be retrieved without manipulating my uniform.
 This makes draw and return of the knife much easier.

 What are your thoughts on neck-carried knives?
 Do you use a neck knife?
-If so, is it simply a back-up defensive knife or is it a dual purpose utility knife?
+If so, is it simply a back-up defensive knife or is it a dual-purpose utility knife?